MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/introducing-python-package-reference.md

 ## Note to R Users: Python naming conventions

-Both **revoscalepy** and **microsoftml** correspond to the Microsoft R packages, [RevoScaleR](../r-reference/revoscaler/revoscaler.md) and [MicrosoftML](../r-reference/microsoftml/microsoftml-package.md).
+**revoscalepy**, **microsoftml**, and **azureml-model-management-sdk** correspond to the Microsoft R packages, [RevoScaleR](../r-reference/revoscaler/revoscaler.md), [MicrosoftML](../r-reference/microsoftml/microsoftml-package.md), and [mrsdeploy](../r-reference/mrsdeploy/mrsdeploy-package.md).
 If you have a background in these libraries, you might notice similarities in function names and operations, with Python versions adhering to the naming conventions of that language:

 * lowercase package names (**microsoftml** contrasted with **MicrosoftML**) and most function names
 * underscore in function names (rx_import in **revoscalepy** contrasted with rxImport in **RevoScaleR**)